• Pikes Peak Visitor Center Honored with American Architectural Award!

 • PCI Ascent Magazine Features the Pikes Peak Summit Visitor Center

-Did you know that the Pikes Peak Summit Visitor Center is a total-precast structure?
+Did you know that the Pikes Peak Visitor Center is a total-precast structure?
 Read about the planning, design, fabrication, and construction of this incredible project in the fall issue of PCI Ascent Magazine https://bit.ly/3luYxCq.

 • RTA Architects Receives Top Honors from the Construction Specifications Institute for Environmental Stewardship

 We are pleased to announce that RTA has been recognized with an Environmental Stewardship Award from the Construction Specifications Institute (CSI).
-RTA was nominated for its work on the new Pikes Peak Summit Complex and the project’s pursuit of Living Building Challenge certification and for its work on the new East Side Clinic for Pueblo Community Health Center and the project’s pursuit of Zero Energy certification.
+RTA was nominated for its work on the new Pikes Peak Summit Complex and the project’s pursuit of Living Building Challenge certification and for its work on the new East Side for Pueblo Community Health Center and the project’s pursuit of Zero Energy certification.

 Read the full press release here.